sirupsen/napkin-math/README.md

 | {JSON, Protobuf, ..} Serializee (?)    | ?       | ?          | ?      | ?      |
 | Cloud us-east to us-central            | ?       | ?          | ?      | ?      |

-You can run this with `cargo run --release`.
+You can run this with `RUSTFLAGS='-C target-cpu=native' cargo run --release`.
 You won't get the right numbers when you're compiling in debug mode.
 You can help this project by adding new suites and filling out the blanks.